 Serving Congress through Librarianship…

-Today, I serve as section head in the Foreign Affairs, Defense and Trade Division of the Congressional Research Service (CRS), leading librarians who provide public policy research assistance exclusively to Members of Congress, Congressional Committees and Staffers.
+Today, I am Section Head in the Foreign Affairs, Defense and Trade Division of the Congressional Research Service (CRS), leading librarians who provide public policy research assistance exclusively to Members of Congress, Congressional Committees and Staffers.
+I also previously served as the Acting Chief of Research & Reference Services at the Library of Congress.
 My career at the Library of Congress has included stints as a deck attendant, reference librarian in the Humanities and Social Sciences Division and an Information Research Specialist in CRS.

 One of the most rewarding experiences of my career was being elected to serve as the Vice President of Dispute Policy and Chief Steward of the Congressional Research Employees Association (CREA) for six years.
 In this role I represented librarians and library workers on an array of workplace issues ranging from complaints of discrimination and harassment, to issues of performance and promotion.
 I am grateful for the opportunity to have been an advocate for my colleagues at the Congressional Research Service.

 As I continued to engage in librarianship, I began to develop a passion about core issues in our profession.

 • Intellectual Freedom – My advocacy for IF issues began in high school when I realized that a summer reading book I chose, the Invisible man by Ralph Ellison, was consider to be a banned book.
 I became concerned because I was familiar with the Bill of Rights.
 I was also curious and began reading the banned books first.
 I understood we had rights to print and speak but I did not know someone could tell me what I could or could not read.
 I had read so much about how Slave Codes had restricted African Americans from reading and writing and began to understand how important it was be able to exercise my right to speak and read freely and protect the rights of others.
 I have been an advocate for intellectual freedom ever since.